Novartis readies anti-sexism message for migraine drug

-ZURICH (Reuters) - With women hardest hit by migraine headaches, Swiss drugmaker Novartis is gearing up its marketing message to counteract sexism that it worries might become a barrier to adoption of its new medicine Aimovig.
+ZURICH (Reuters) - With women hardest hit by migraine headaches, Swiss drugmaker Novartis (NOVN.S) is gearing up its marketing message to counteract sexism that it worries might become a barrier to adoption of its new medicine Aimovig.

-The injectable monoclonal antibody that Novartis has developed with Amgen won approval in the United States this month and on Friday bagged a recommendation from a key European panel, clearing the way for likely approval on the continent.
+The injectable monoclonal antibody that Novartis has developed with Amgen (AMGN.O) won approval in the United States this month and on Friday bagged a recommendation from a key European panel, clearing the way for likely approval on the continent.

 The drug is expected to be high priced, though countries negotiate their own terms with the company.
 In the United States, the drug is priced at $6,900 a year.
 Novartis is also considering new pricing models for Aimovig.